DanielHoulihan/Datacenter-Management/README.md

 docker compose up
 ```

-Using a virtual environment (If you do not have adocker but still want the app contained)
+Using a virtual environment (If you do not have docker but still want the app contained)
 Run the startup bash script which creates a python virtual environment.

 ```